Matcha and digestion: supporting your gut naturally

 3. Whisk vigorously in an M shape for 30 seconds

-Combinations that enhance the effects
+Pairings that amplify the effects

 Manuka honey: Its antibacterial properties complement matcha's action on the microbiome.